xcore/sw_audio_effects/app_slicekit_short_delay/README.rst

 ===============================

 :scope: Example
-:description: Delays an a number of audio channels paasing through the sliceKIT board creating an echo effect
+:description: Delays the audio on a number of channels paasing through the sliceKIT board creating an echo effect
 :keywords: delay, echo, audio, dsp, sliceKIT
 :boards: XA-SK-AUDIO